thetonus/website/README.md

 ## License

-Content is released under the [CC BY-NC-SA 4.0](./content/LICENSE) license.
+Articles are released under the [CC BY-NC-SA 4.0](./content/LICENSE) license.

 The source code is released under the [MIT](./LICENSE) license.